 Why are we talking about this today?
 Well, it is one of the largest growing ways people are surfing the web.
 Dark social has been reported to be responsible for 84 percent of outbound sharing.
 It’s a big deal!

 Ross Quintana is CEO of Social Magnets and, according to him, how we are marketing is becoming increasingly personalized and data-drive.
 “With dark social, if all these conversations are moving out of that public broadcast section, even the private ones, and moving into a private scenario, how do we get the attribution?” he said.

-When this happens, you can end up seeing dwindling numbers in the analytics.
-However, it’s not necessarily the case since you could be missing a whole chunk of traffic acquisition.
+You could be missing a whole chunk of the traffic acquisition pie—it's been wrongly attributed to something it's not.
 So therein lies the big problem.
 How do you know if the stuff you’re creating is working?
 How can you prove you are getting people interested?